 Notice something a bit different about this solution?
 Well, it seems like Mrs Smith got her delivery on time.
 The Red Pickup arrived there at 9:22am, 8 minutes before the delivery time constraint was due to expire.
 It also had to go straight there without being able to visit any other locations first.

 This change to the optimal route had a knock-on effect.
 The White Pickup had to pick up some slack because of the changes in the Red Pickup route.
 This meant that overall our solution was tagged as Qualified.
 Qualified means that all the locations were visited correctly but that, in this instance, Time constraints were violated.
 If you look closely at the White Pickup timeline you'll noticed that it completed its route in 2 hours, 5 minutes.
 Approximately 5 minutes over the schedule time limit of 2 hours.

 In addition, the time window constraint also meant a deviation from the otherwise optimal route leading to an increase in total costs of about $3 (and possibly one slightly irate driver who needs to stay on the road an extra 5 minutes).

 So time based restrictions can have a large impact on route optimizations.
 But, they can also reveal some powerful insights into how your fleet operates and meets its objectives.
 Time limitations can tell you whether a specific schedule is even possible before you attempt it.
-It can also shed light on the resources required to fulfil delivery and pickup obligations.
+It can also shed light on the resources required to fulfill delivery and pickup obligations.
 Plus it can help you manage how resources are used - from taking a long time but using less vehicles, to taking less time but utilizing more vehicles.